 Kapok Pillow Conclusions:

 The lack of head and neck support really go to me.
 Inevitably, in the middle of the night, my pillow would shift and my neck would be elevated either too high or two low.
 Changing the amount of fill didn’t help.
 I longed for my faithful buckwheat pillow that perfectly filled the space between my neck.
-The kapok pillow ended up in my closet, alongside my sad latex pillow.
+The kapok pillow ended up in my closet, alongside a growing pile of other pillow types.

 After only a few days, I noticed that the kapok was starting to develop lumps, much like polyester foam pillows do.
 For this reason, I imagine it will not last very long.
 I was surprised to see this happen so quickly because some of the marketing literature suggested that kapok resisted clumping.
 Regular maintenance with frequent refluffing might help to prevent this from happening.

 I think it’s a good choice for those that are looking for an all natural alternative to softer pillow types like down or polyester foam pillows.
-Not all, but some kapok pillows include a zippered opening.
-The fill is very easy to add or remove so that you can adjust the loft (height) to your personal preference.
-You can’t do that with down!
+Not all, but some kapok pillows include a zippered opening, which is a big plus.
+This makes it easy to add or remove kapok so that you can adjust the loft (height) to your personal preference.
+You can’t do that with down pillows!